M40aha/RedSea-Lens/README.md

 💡 Conclusion
 This project demonstrates that health monitoring of Red Sea corals can be automated with high reliability through strategic preprocessing and state-of-the-art object detection models.

-Expanding the dataset to include diverse Red Sea coral species.